karma271/.dotfiles/README.md

   sudo dnf install stow -y
   ```

+### Setup dotfiles using stow

-- cd nto `~/.dotfiles` directory and run the following to setup all the components inside of dotfiles directory:
+- cd into `~/.dotfiles` directory and run the following to setup all the components inside of dotfiles directory:

 ```
 stow .